govau/notify/api/README.md

 ## To test the application

-First, run `make setup-dev` to get an environment ready for testing.
+First, run `make install-dev` to get an environment ready for testing.

 Then issue the following command to run code analysis using flake8 and our entire test suite: